saandhikaa/Fureyasphere/fuclouds-1/README.md

 ### Conclusion

-Fuclouds is a powerful and easy-to-use file sharing platform that offers a number of benefits to users, including anonymity, security, and convenience.
-It is a great choice for anyone who needs to share files with others without having to worry about privacy or security.

 Please note that Fuclouds does not encrypt files at this time.
 If you need to share sensitive files, you may want to consider using a different file sharing platform or encrypting the files before uploading them to Fuclouds.
+Additionally, remember that files uploaded to Fuclouds will be automatically removed after 24 hours.